ietbitmesra/Git-Freeze/README.md

 ## Attempting Problems

-On your local machine, prepare the solution in a new folder.
-Here enable and use git to keep track of your files.
-Once your solution is prepared do the following:

 - Fork this repository.
 - Clone your forked repo on your local machine.
 - Create a new branch with the following format: `<github-username>/week<num>`, e.g.: `yashodeep/week1`